ln-markets/docs.lnmarkets.com/docs/limits.md

 ## Rate

-Requests to our REST API are rate limited to 1 requests per second.
+Requests to our REST API are rate limited to 1 request per second.

-Endpoint who does not require authentication are limited to 30 requests per minute.
+Endpoints which do not require authentication are limited to 30 requests per minute.

-If you throw too much error such as 4XX or 5XX we could ban your IP for a certain amount of time.
+If you throw too much error such as 4XX or 5XX, your IP could be banned for a certain period of time.

 ### Headers